The Briefs

 The Briefs are an American punk rock band from Seattle, Washington, formed in 2000 and originally consisting of Daniel J. Travanti (guitar/vocals), Steve Ross, performing as Steve E. Nix (guitar/vocals), Lance Romance (bass/vocals), and Chris Brief (drums/vocals).
 They released their first full-length album, Hit After Hit, in October 2000 via Dirtnap Records.
 The band was courted by and reportedly signed with major label Interscope Records, following their 2002 release of Off the Charts, but that deal fell through.
 The Briefs surfaced on California's BYO Records with the release of 2004's Sex Objects and the reissue of their Dirtnap-era full lengths.
 They most recently released Steal Yer Heart in 2005.
 The Briefs have released a prolific number of 7" singles during their career, on several small independent labels.

 In 2004, the Briefs went on a European tour without Lance Romance, who stayed behind to get his GED.
-In his place went bassist Steve Kicks of Vancouver, British Columbia's band, New Town Animals.
+In his place went bassist Steve Kicks of Vancouver, British Columbia's band New Town Animals.
 Lance rejoined the line-up for the 2004 release party of Sex Objects, but retired from the band in 2005.
-Kicks has since become a permanent addition and was a full member for the follow-up, Steal Yer Heart.
+Kicks has since become a permanent addition and was a full member for the follow-up album, Steal Yer Heart.

 The Sex Objects single "Orange Alert" gained notoriety as a seething criticism of the Bush administration and of the culture of fear in post-9/11 America.
 It is one of a number of their songs critical of the U.S. Government, including "No More Presidents" and "Destroy The USA" from Sex Objects, and "We Americans" from Off the Charts.
-The band has also written a number of love songs in a consciously off-kilter style, similar to the Buzzcocks' "Orgasm Addict."
-With songs like "Dolly Parton", the band has also illustrated their penchant for light-hearted absurdity.
+The band has also written a number of love songs in a consciously off-kilter style, similar to the Buzzcocks' "Orgasm Addict".
+With songs such as "Dolly Parton", the band has also illustrated their penchant for light-hearted absurdity.

-In 2007, the Briefs released a feature-length documentary about the band, entitled The Greatest Story Ever Told, which was directed by the punk filmmaker, Lewis Smithingham.
+In 2007, the Briefs released a feature-length documentary about the band, entitled The Greatest Story Ever Told, which was directed by the punk filmmaker Lewis Smithingham.